-Without Intervention, Your Lower Back Pain Could Be Here to StayPosted in Health & Wellness
+Without Intervention, Your Lower Back Pain Could Be Here to StayPosted in Back Pain, Health & Wellness

 Ask any physical therapist, and you’ll get confirmation that lower back pain is the most frequent complaint they’re asked to treat.
 Often, back strain goes away on their own, especially with the classic “RICE” treatment.
 But when rest, ice, compression and elevation just can’t cut the pain, physical therapy is often your most reliable path back to a pain-free life.

 Where Does LBP Come From — and What Can Prevent it?